The Open mulTiwavelength Transient Event Repository (OTTER): Infrastructure Release and Tidal Disruption Event Catalog: Current State of the OTTER Dataset

 \section{Current State of the OTTER Dataset}

-As of 2025 September 1, OTTER contains data on \ntdes TDEs, or TDE candidates, spanning 34 years of observations, making it the largest catalog of TDE photometry and metadata to date. \autoref{fig:tde-discovery} summarizes the TDE discovery rate by different X-ray, radio, and optical surveys over this time period.
+As of early December 2025, OTTER contains data on \ntdes TDE candidates, spanning 34 years of observations, making it the largest catalog of TDE candidate photometry and metadata to date. \autoref{fig:tde-discovery} summarizes the TDE candidate discovery rate by different X-ray, radio, and optical surveys over this time period.
 It also shows the projection for the TDE discovery rate over the next 5 years as the Rubin Observatory transient discovery rate increases.
 This is predicted to increase the TDE discovery rate by two orders of magnitude \citep[]{van_velzen_optical_2011,bricman_prospects_2020}.

-For every transient in OTTER, we have at least one set of coordinates. $219/\ntdes\approx94\%$ of the transients in OTTER have a spectroscopic redshift.
-The transients missing a redshift are MAXI J1807+132, which is an X-ray selected TDE candidate, and the 12 radio selected TDEs from \citet{dykaar_untargeted_2024}. \autoref{fig:tde-z} shows the redshift distribution of known TDEs in OTTER, not corrected for observational bias.
-The peak appears around $z\sim0.09$ and 68\% of TDEs lie in the range from $z\sim0.03 - 0.2$, which is likely the result of an observational bias.
+For every transient in OTTER, we have at least one set of coordinates. $227/\ntdes\approx95\%$ of the transients in OTTER have a spectroscopic redshift.
+The transients missing a redshift are MAXI J1807+132, which is an X-ray selected TDE candidate, and the 12 radio selected TDE candidates from \citet{dykaar_untargeted_2024}. \autoref{fig:tde-z} shows the redshift distribution of known TDE candidates in OTTER, not corrected for observational bias.
+The peak appears around $z\sim0.09$ and 68\% of TDE candidates lie in the range from $z\sim0.03 - 0.2$, which is likely the result of an observational bias.

-$195/\ntdes \approx 84\%$ of the transients in OTTER have a discovery date stored.
-The missing discovery dates are from TDEs that were not discovered on a specific date but were rather found in archival searches \citep[e.g.,][]{masterson_new_2024, somalwar_vlass_2023, dykaar_untargeted_2024}.
+$203/\ntdes \approx 85\%$ of the transients in OTTER have a discovery date stored.
+The missing discovery dates are from TDE candidates that were not discovered on a specific date but were rather found in archival searches \citep[e.g.,][]{masterson_new_2024, somalwar_vlass_2023, dykaar_untargeted_2024}.
 We hesitate to set the discovery date of these events to the first archival detection since, generally, archival searches have much larger gaps between observations than dedicated surveys.
 This means it is difficult to interpret the date of the first detection as the discovery date under the typical definition.